Hatrickek/OxylusEngine/README.md

 	- Sharpen
 	- and many more various post-processing effects.
 - Multithreaded physics with Jolt.
-- Game scripting API with ECS events and ECS systems.
+- C++ and Lua scripting API with ECS events and ECS systems.
 Which has been used to build multiple games to test the API and engine in general.
  More about that: [Oxrena](https://github.com/Hatrickek/Oxrena), [(Creating a Game With Oxylus)](https://hatrickek.github.io/blog/oxylus-first-game)
 - Editor with features such as Projects, Serializable Scenes, ContentBrowser, Prefabs, Shader Hot Reloading, Entity managing, Prefabs, Inspector Panel,